 View as: PDF 4.41 MB

-The twenty-second report under the Energy Efficiency Act summarizes the actions taken by Natural Resources Canada (NRCan) in 2015-2016 to help improve Canada's energy efficiency and use of alternative fuels.
+The twenty-third report under the Energy Efficiency Act summarizes the actions taken by Natural Resources Canada (NRCan) in 2016-2017 to help improve Canada's energy efficiency and use of alternative fuels.
 Through its various programs, regulations and initiatives, NRCan continues to assist industry, individuals, and governments across Canada increase their energy efficiency and develop and deploy alternative energy sources as ways to reduce greenhouse gas emissions and improve the Canadian economy, toward a low-carbon, clean growth economy.

 MOVING FORWARD ON ENERGY EFFICIENCY IN CANADA: Achieving Results to 2020 and Beyond